The best of the USCCB,

-The Office of General Counsel acts as the source of legal advice to the USCCB and its Committees.
-It also supports the work of diocesan attorneys, State Catholic Conferences, and other national, regional, and local Catholic entities by providing uniform assistance on constitutional, tax (including the administration of the Group Ruling), litigation and other matters.
+The Office of General Counsel acts as the source of legal advice to the USCCB.
+OGC also supports the work of diocesan attorneys, State Catholic Conferences, and other national, regional, and local Catholic entities by providing uniform assistance on constitutional, tax (including the administration of the Group Ruling), litigation, and other matters.

-OGC attorneys have special expertise in tax exemption and associated lobbying and political activity restrictions, Church-related social security and pension plan issues, immigration, international aspects of Church interests, education, civil rights, pro-life, and communications.
+OGC attorneys have special expertise in the law of tax exemption, pensions, immigration, education, civil rights, pro-life, intellectual property, and communications.
 These areas are practiced in the context of church-state relations, and with particular attention to their impact on not-for-profit entities.

 OGC participates in rulemaking and other federal agency proceedings on behalf of USCCB, and provides legal support to the USCCB’s Committees and Subcommittees when they speak to matters of public policy and pastoral concern.
 OGC represents USCCB in litigation as a party or as amicus curiae.
 OGC supports the various efforts of diocesan counsel, principally through the National Diocesan Attorneys Association.